Estonian Rally Championship: Rally classes

 There are 10 rally classes in total.
-There is also a special class for trucks which is very unique.
+There is also a special class for trucks.

 EMV1 is the absolute championship for all drivers.

 EMV2 is the highest class where Rally2, R5 and S2000 cars compete.

 EMV3 is class for Rally3 cars.

 EMV4 is for front-wheel drive cars class for Rally4, Rally5 and R2 cars with engine capacity 2000 cm³.

 EMV5 is for front-wheel drive cars such as E12 and N4 class cars.

 EMV6 is for rear-wheel drive cars such as E11 class cars with engine capacity 3500 cm³.

 EMV7 is for front-wheel drive cars such as R3, A7, N3, E10 class cars with engine capacity 1600-2000 cm³.

 EMV8 is the lowest car class for E9 class cars with engine capacity maximum 1600 cm³.

 EMV9 is trucks class which is usually driven by Soviet era trucks like GAZ 51.

 EMV Lada is historic rally class for Lada rally cars like Lada VFTS.